dominait/react/README.md

 ## use
 Download the kit and open it in your code editor.
 Run npm install to install the dependancies:
--  .
+- styled components
-- npm test
+- prop types
-- npm run build (production build)
+- react react-dom

 ## npm scripts
 In the project directory, you can run: